 Have you ever watched someone use the website?

 If you haven’t, then it’s time to do so.
 How users move around your website and interact with the elements can tell you a lot about the user-friendliness of the website design.
-With insights from customers, you can rearrange the navigation menus and CTAs for better optimization.
+With customer insights, you can rearrange the navigation menus and CTAs for better optimization.

 5. Have a Prominent Search Bar

 As an e-commerce website, you will have numerous products listed for sale.
-So, without a search bar, the user will have a hard time to locate exactly what they are looking for.
+So, without a search bar, users will have difficulty locating exactly what they are looking for.
 A search bar at a prominent spot will make it simple for them to find the product they want exactly.
 That’s why users who search on a website are three times more likely to complete a purchase when compared to people who don’t use the search bar.
-This is true across searches on mobiles, desktops and tablets.
+This is true across searches on mobiles, desktops, and tablets.